-Over 1 million Syrian refugees are currently registered in Lebanon.
-SAMS operates multiple medical relief programs in the Beka’a Valley, Tripoli, Beirut, Akkar, and Arsal, ranging from primary care and reproductive health to mental health and dialysis.
-SAMS medical relief programs target vulnerable individuals, providing free and quality care.
-To learn more about our impact in Lebanon, take a look at our latest annual report.
+SAMS operates multiple medical relief programs in Lebanon, ranging from primary care and reproductive health to psychosocial support and dialysis care.
+SAMS medical relief programs in Lebanon target vulnerable individuals, including Syrian refugees, underserved host communities, and Palestinian refugees, providing dignified, quality care free of charge.
+To learn more about our impact in Lebanon, read our latest annual report.

-SAMS supports several medical facilities that provide care including physiotherapy, dental care, internal medicine, OBGYN care, pediatrics, general surgery, orthopedics, imaging services, ophthalmology, urology and basic lab work.
-Additionally, SAMS operates a surgical center in Tripoli that provides services twenty-four hours a day.
-This facility provides surgeries in the fields of orthopedics, general, reconstructive, urology, ENT, and gynecology.
-To learn more about our 24/7 Surgical Center in Lebanon, take a look at the video below.
+In Lebanon, SAMS supports several programs that provide care including physiotherapy, dental care, internal medicine, OBGYN care, pediatrics, general surgery, orthopedics, imaging services, ophthalmology, urology and basic lab work.

 SAMS organizes frequent medical missions and medical trainings to help support programs and medical personnel on the ground with knowledge, expertise, capacity needed to handle the high volume of caseloads.

 In 2019, SAMS organized eight medical missions to Lebanon, bringing together 124 volunteers from around the world and treating nearly 6,000 beneficiaries, including underserved Lebanese who have limited or no access to specialized care.

 In 2018, SAMS operated a surgical center in Tripoli that provided services twenty-four hours a day.
 This facility provided surgeries in the fields of orthopedics, general, reconstructive, urology, ENT, and gynecology.
 To learn more about our 24/7 Surgical Center in Lebanon.